apache/echarts-doc/en/option/series/sankey.md

 ## nodeWidth(number) = 20

-The node width of rectangle in graph.
+The node width of rectangle in Sankey diagram.

 ## nodeGap(number) = 8

-The gap between any two regtangles in each column from the graph.
+The gap between any two regtangles in each column of the Sankey diagram.

 ## layoutIterations(number) = 32

-The iterations of layout, which is used to continuously optimize the positions of nodes in graph, decreasing the overlapping between nodes and edges.
+The iterations of layout, which is used to continuously optimize the positions of nodes in Sankey diagram, decreasing the overlapping between nodes and edges.

 The default iterations of layout: `32`.